 I lived my dream.
 It was a lonely, exhilarating, beautiful ride – I danced all of the big ‘white’ ballets, toured the world and lived the highs and lows of elite performance.
 My career came to an end when my body eventually told me it was time to stop.

 I kept my passion for ballet in the years that followed, heading to university to complete a Bachelor of Arts (psychology) and a Master of Social Work (counselling).
-I taught ballet, pilates and barre, alongside becoming a policy advisor in the education sector.
+I taught ballet, pilates and barre, and worked in the education sector.

 But throughout all of this, I just couldn't let go of the part of me that was ballet.
 I'd had my professional time - why not let go?

-When I was dancing, I knew how to approach a fondue exercise, how to improve my arabesque line and how to strategically hide my petit-allegro.
+When I was dancing, I knew how to approach a fondue exercise and how to improve my arabesque line.
 But I didn’t know how to contain my nerves side stage, how to stand out in an audition and where to set my sights for my future.

 You can learn how to use your mind so that it works in sync with your body.
 You can learn how to deal with self-doubt and performance anxiety.
 You can be armed with the tools to perform your best, every day.